rheeger/spark-stacker/packages/shared/docs/configuration.md

 # Configuration Guide - Spark Stacker Trading System

-This guide explains how to properly configure the Spark Stacker trading system, with clear explanations of how strategies, indicators, markets, and timeframes work together.
+This guide explains how to properly configure the Spark Stacker trading system, with clear explanations of how strategies, indicators, markets, timeframes, and **position sizing** work together.

 ## Architecture Overview